Undergraduate Research and Creative Inquiry

 - Encourage students to develop communication skills and investigative methods

 - Provide more real-world experiences, increasing student interest and creating a more effective environment for learning some aspects of a discipline

 - Promote participation in the continuum of learning – expanding the integration of general education and major-specific educational activities

-The College of Engineering has programs to help provide support of undergraduate research and creative inquiry activities.
+The college has programs to help provide support of undergraduate research and creative inquiry activities.
 Current programs include scholarships, undergraduate research poster forums and department coordinated undergraduate research funding.